 Interested gardeners should register their garden with Gardens for Wildlife.
-You can download the registration form here.
 The program is free to join.

 Following your registration, a Gardens-for-Wildlife assessor will visit your property to determine into which of the three Gardens for Wildlife categories your garden fits.
 The assessor will also provide advice and suggestions on how you can make your garden more wildlife-friendly.
 Following the assessor’s visit, you will receive a written assessment listing your garden’s native and indigenous plants, and suggestions and plant recommendations to increase your garden’s biodiversity.